2010–11 FIS Ski Jumping World Cup

 The 2010–11 FIS Ski Jumping World Cup was the 32nd World Cup season in ski jumping and the 14th official World Cup season in ski flying with fourteenth small crystal globe awarded.

 Season began in Kuusamo, Finland on 28 November 2010 and finished at Planica, Slovenia on 20 March 2011.
 The individual World Cup was overall winner was Thomas Morgenstern (second time in his career) and also won Four Hills Tournament (the only one in his career).
-Nations Cup was taken by Team of Austria and FIS Team Tour was alos won by Team of Austria.
+Nations Cup was taken by Team of Austria and FIS Team Tour was also won by Team of Austria.

 26 men's individual events on 17 different venues in 9 countries were organised on two different continents (Europe and Asia); two individual cancelled events in Harrachov both rescheduled (due to bad weather) to Engelberg and Zakopane.
 There were also five Men's team events.

 This was the last men only World Cup and also Adam Małysz's last season before retirement.

 Peaks of the season FIS Nordic World Ski Championships (at completely renewed futuristic Holmenkollbakken), the Four Hills Tournament and FIS Team Tour.